the1lab/1lab/src/Cat/Functor/Adjoint/Monad.lagda.md

 ```
 -->

-# The Monad from an Adjunction
+# The monad from an adjunction

 ```agda
 module